 Borderline personality disorder (BPD) cannot be cured, and anyone who enters treatment looking for a quick and easy fix is bound to be disappointed.
 However, with treatment the symptoms of BPD can be effectively managed, monitored, and ultimately reduced in intensity, or entirely eliminated.
 A firm commitment to recovery is absolutely vital for BPD sufferers, who can find lasting wellness if they stay faithful to their treatment regimens and remain on guard against any signs of relapse.

-Borderline personality disorder is no different than any other type of mental health disorder.
-There is no cure for borderline personality disorder, and no matter how successful treatment might be the risk of BPD symptoms returning is real and cannot be ignored.
+There is no cure for borderline personality disorder, and no matter how successful treatment might be, the risk of BPD symptoms returning is real and cannot be ignored.

 Nevertheless, the road to recovery following treatment for borderline personality disorder is relatively straightforward.
 BPD symptoms tend to peak in young adulthood and gradually fade over time, to the point where they’re no longer a feature of daily life.
 When treatment is provided the process of age-related decline in BPD intensity is quickened and the chances of enduring recovery are excellent.